 Draft for the establishment of an uncontrollable secret service - Police State Security Act (PStSG) - is published.

 AKVorrat issues a very extensive critical statement on the state protection law in the appraisal procedure.

 Start of the campaign "Stop the state protection law".

 EU Parliament adopts net neutrality law.
 It contains some unclear regulations that could endanger a free and open Internet.
 The SavetheInternet.eu campaign now focuses on the European regulators (BEREC), which are responsible for drawing up the transposition directive.

 Police State Security Act (PStSG) is voted in.
-The criticism of 30,078 signatories in our petition "Stop the State Protection Law" falls upon deaf ears as well as those numerous institutions that have jointly resisted the establishment of a domestic intelligence service.
+The criticism of 30,078 signatories to our petition "Stop the State Protection Law", as well as those numerous institutions that have jointly resisted the establishment of a domestic intelligence service, falls upon deaf ears.

 Austrian Ministry of Justice presents plans for the use of state espionage software (Bundestrojaner).